 Here are a few tips to keep in mind when putting together your Disneybound outfits:

-Start off by choosing solid colors to build your Disneybound outfit on, but add fun and funky accessories to complete the look.
+When learning how to Disney Bound start off by choosing solid colors to build your Disneybound outfit on, but add fun and funky accessories to complete the look.

 When building a Disneybound outfit never take a character too literally.
 The shade of red doesn’t need to match your character 100%.
 If the character wears a blue shirt don’t be afraid to use that blue in a different part of your outfit.
 Is you’re character a man?
 Mix it up and wear a dress instead.